jlevon/blog/content/posts/github-prs.md

 dependencies, and updating the branches in Github.
 But I haven't been able to find anything that can do it.

+[2022-05-12 update]: I just came across [spr](https://github.com/ejoffe/spr) which is so far proving excellent in solving some of these problems.
+I love it!

 [^1]: Gerrit uses
 [Change-ID](https://gerrit-review.googlesource.com/Documentation/user-changeid.html)
 embedded in the commit message to map commits onto CRs.
 It's clumsy but